syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Pivot-Charts.md

 {% endhighlight %}

 {% highlight vb %}
-'Insert the Pivotchart sheet to the workbook
+'Insert the PivotChart sheet to the workbook

 Dim pivotChartSheet As IChart = workbook.Charts.Add()